Hello everyone,

 Surprises have met me all along the course of my stay in Japan.
 Before coming to Japan many people worry about the food, and I too heard many a moan and groan.
 It was not something I really thought about, as I knew I loved sushi.
 But Japanese cuisine is about so much more than raw fish and miso soup.
 The variety of dishes that you can get in one town, or on one street, is mind boggling and you cannot fail to find something to your taste.
 It may involve some interesting discoveries on the way, lest I forget my first taste of natto, you really do either love or hate it, for me it is a passionate love!
 Maybe I am "becoming" a bit "Japanese" at heart!

-work allowed me to explore this country.
+Having my translation work allowed me to explore this country.
 Japan, in particular Tokyo, is a wonderful mix of old and new, tradition and technology.
 Each city I visited had its own individual delights.
 Kyoto has an amazing mix of busy modern shopping streets and the quieter traditional districts with temples to satisfy even the most passionate enthusiast.
 Hiroshima provides an emotional and poignant reminder of our histories and Tokyo is simply an amazing mix with something for everyone.
 Japan has a public transport system that embarrasses its European counterpart.
 The trains and buses run efficiently, on time and are clean.
 Research carefully and there is also a lot of saving to be made.
 Online timetabling in English also makes life getting around Japan easy.

 Friday, March 16, 2001